mytardis/mytardis/docs/migration.rst

 .. option:: --verbosity={0,1,2,3}
 .. option:: -n, --dryRun
 .. option:: --noRemove
+.. option:: -a, --all

-The first form migrates the files associated with one or more DataFiles, DataSets or Experiments.
+The 'migrate' subcommand migrates the files associated with one or more DataFiles, DataSets or Experiments.
 The "<target>" is one of "dataset", "datasets", "datafile", "datafiles", "experiment" or "experiments", and "<id> ..." is a sequence of object ids for objects of the target type.
+Alternatively, the "--all" option selects all Datafiles for migration.

 The migration of a single file is atomic.
 If the migration succeeds, the Datafile metadata in MyTardis will have been updated to the new location.
 If it fails, the metadata will not be altered.
 The migration process also takes steps to ensure that the file has been correctly transferred.
 The final step of a migration is to delete the original copy of the file.
 This is currently not performed atomically.

-The second form attempts to restore (bring back to local disc) the data associated with the selected DataFiles, DataSets or Experiments.
+The 'restore' subcommand attempts to restore (bring back to local disc) the data associated with the selected DataFiles, DataSets or Experiments.
 (The current implementation temporarily marks each Datafile as "not verified" and attempts to "stage" it.)

-The third form just copies the files to the destination.
+The 'mirror' subcommand form just copies the files to the destination.
 It is equivalent to a 'migrate' without the database update and without the local file removal.

-The fourth form attempts to reclaim "<amount>" bytes of local disc space by migrating files.
+The 'reclaim' subcommand attempts to reclaim "<amount>" bytes of local disc space by migrating files.
 Files are selected for migration by scoring them using the configured scoring algorithm and parameters.
 We then choose files with the highest scores.

+The 'ensure' subcommand is like 'reclaim', but the "<amount>" argument is interpretted as the target amount of free space to maintain on the local file system.

-The fifth form simply scores all of the local files and lists their details in descending score order.
+The 'score' subcommand simply scores all of the local files and lists their details in descending score order.

-The final form of the command lists the configured transfer destinations.
+The 'list' subcommand lists the configured transfer destinations.

 The options are as follows:

   * --dest selects the remote location for the migrate, mirror and reclaim subcommands.
 (For the restore subcommand, the destination is local, and the remote source location is implied by the Datafile's 'url' attribute.)
+  * --all used with migrate, resore and mirror to select all Datafiles for the action.
   * --verbosity determines how much output is produced in the normal django command fashion.
   * --dryRun lists the files that would be migrated, mirrored or restored, but does not change anything.
 (Currently, it doesn't check to see if the migrate / restore / mrror actions would have worked.)
   * --noRemove performs the migrate or restore actions, but does not remove the source file.
 (It is implied in the case of mirroring.)